 To this day My Mom prepares this batatyachya kachrya for our lunch box.
 Actually, we insist her to make as she cooks this kachrya to perfection.

-This is our go to bhaji (sabji) along with varan bhat (dal rice) or dahi bhat (curd rice) for zhatpat (quick) simple dinner.
-I personally love to have this delicious bhaji (sabji) with simple varan bhat along with a wedge of lemon pickle by the side.
+This is our go-to bhaji (sabji) along with varan bhat (dal rice) or dahi bhat (curd rice) for zhatpat (quick) simple dinner.
+I personally love to have this delicious bhaji (sabji) with simple varan bhat along with a wedge of a lemon pickle by the side.

-Some times we stuff this bhaji (sabji) between bread slices and toast them, their you go a hefty homemade Potato sandwich within no time!.
-This potato sandwich taste absolutely amazingly delicious.
+Sometimes we stuff this bhaji (sabji) between bread slices and toast them, you go a hefty homemade Potato sandwich within no time!.
+This potato sandwich tastes absolutely amazingly delicious.
 Do give it a try!

 Kids love to have this kind of roll or sandwich along with tomato ketchup and green chutney.

-Batatyachya kachrya makes a great side dish with garma garam varan bhat (dal rice) , dahi bhat (curd rice), mugachi khichadi (moongdal khichdi) and chapati.
-This is such a basic recipe that is often made in every Maharashtrian homes.
-These kachrya is also a perfect option to make when you have unexpected guest at home for lunch or dinner.
+This is such a basic recipe that is often made in every Maharashtrian home.
+This kachrya is also a perfect option to make when you have unexpected guests at home for lunch or dinner.

-To make kachrya, use knife to cut potatoes instead of processor.
-Cut the potato in even slices so they can cook perfectly together.
+To make kachrya, use knife to cut potatoes instead of a processor.
+Cut the potato into even slices so they can cook perfectly together.

-These kachrya can be sliced with its skin on as the skin of potatoes are loaded with nutrients and vitamins.
-Keeping skin on, adds a nice depth and texture to this bhaji (sabji).
-I personally like to peel the off the skin while making this kachrya.
+These kachrya can be sliced with their skin on as the skin of potatoes is loaded with nutrients and vitamins.
+Keeping the skin on adds a nice depth and texture to this bhaji (sabji).
+I personally like to peel them off the skin while making this kachrya.

 Let’s see how to make this simple and quick Maharashtrian Style Batata Kachrya Bhaji with basic ingredients in your home kitchen.